roboes/tools/sports/readme.md

 ### Cycling routes

-[Komoot](https://www.komoot.com/discover): to download routes as .gpx files, see the [Komoot](#komoot) section.
+[Komoot](https://www.komoot.com/discover): To download routes as .gpx files, see the [Komoot](#komoot) section.
-[Strava](https://www.strava.com/segments/explore): the best way to find cycling routes in Strava is to open a segment in the desired location and open the profiles of some athletes, viewing their activities.
-To download activities as .gpx files, use the [Strava GPX downloader Chrome extension](https://chrome.google.com/webstore/detail/strava-gpx-downloader/pnglhfabfkchkadgnkfacoakincdpeeg).
+[Strava](https://www.strava.com/segments/explore): The best way to find cycling routes in Strava is to open a segment in the desired location and open the profiles of some athletes, viewing their activities.
+It is possible to download activities as .gpx files.

 ## Hiking

 ### Hiking routes
-[Komoot](https://www.komoot.com/discover): to download routes as .gpx files, see the [Komoot](#komoot) section.
+[Komoot](https://www.komoot.com/discover): To download routes as .gpx files, see the [Komoot](#komoot) section.
-[AllTrails](https://www.alltrails.com/explore): requires login to download routes as .gpx.
+[AllTrails](https://www.alltrails.com/explore): Requires login to download routes as .gpx.
-[Outdooractive](https://www.outdooractive.com/en/routes/): requires login to download routes as .gpx.
+[Outdooractive](https://www.outdooractive.com/en/routes/): Requires login to download routes as .gpx.
-[Hiking Buddies](https://www.hiking-buddies.com/routes/routes_list/): does not require a login to download routes as .gpx.
+[Hiking Buddies](https://www.hiking-buddies.com/routes/routes_list/): Does not require a login to download routes as .gpx.

 Files can be downloaded as a .gpx files and imported in apps (see [here](#apps)) or fitness devices (e.g. Garmin devices).